Around the world, refugees are shut out of the US by Trump’s new policies - WTOP News

 Chinese Christian Lu Taizhi fled to Thailand more than a decade ago, fearing persecution for his beliefs.
 He’s lived in legal limbo since, waiting to be resettled in the United States.

+“I oppose illegal immigration.
+Many are fake refugees, or illegal immigrants, they’ve never faced oppression.
+I’m opposed to this,” Lu said.
+“But I hope America can accept people like us, real refugees who faced real oppression. … It’s really disappointing.”

-Lu was born into a family branded as “hostile elements” by the Chinese Communist Party for its land ownership and ties to a competing political party.
+Lu comes from a long lineage of dissent: He was born into a family branded as “hostile elements” by the Chinese Communist Party for its land ownership and ties to a competing political party.
 A teacher and poet, Lu grew interested in history banned by the Chinese state, penning tributes to the bloody 1989 Tiananmen crackdown on pro-democracy protests in Beijing.

 With Chinese leader Xi Jinping’s rise to power, controls tightened.
-When Beijing arrested hundreds of rights lawyers in 2015, Lu took his family and fled, settling in Thailand, where they applied for refugee status with the United Nations.
+When Beijing arrested hundreds of rights lawyers in 2015, Lu took his family and fled, worried police would come for him.
+After traveling across Southeast Asia, Lu and his family settled in Thailand, where they applied for refugee status with the United Nations.

 Eight years later, the U.N. notified Lu the U.S. had accepted his application.
-But after several delays, his most recent flight was canceled shortly after Trump’s inauguration.
-His application has been put on hold indefinitely.
+But their first flight, in April 2024, was postponed because Lu’s sons’ passports had expired.
+A second, scheduled for Jan.
+22, 2025, was canceled without explanation, and the most recent one, scheduled for Feb.
+26, was canceled shortly after Trump’s inauguration.
+His application has been put on hold indefinitely, Lu said.

+Today, Lu is scraping a meager living as a teacher and pastor in Northern Thailand.
+He’s separated from his wife and children in Bangkok, Thailand’s capital, but says he has no choice if he wants to earn money and support his family.

+“I am very supportive of all of Trump’s policies because I think only President Trump can dismantle the CCP,” Lu said, using an acronym referring to the Chinese Communist Party.
+“So I don’t have any complaints.
+I just wait silently.”

 ‘I don’t want to lose her’